COMING SOON TO CROWDSUPPLY.COM (Click here to follow!)

 Want to see and play with it in person?
 I’ll be sharing a hands-on display at Makerfaire PDX this September!
 Want to help in some way?

-COMING SOON TO KICKSTARTER!
+COMING SOON TO CROWDSUPPLY.COM!
 (Click here to follow!)

 While making this robot open source allows anyone to play & contribute, offering complete kits directly for sale will make it even more accessible.

 I’d love to build up a bunch of bots & sell kits on my webstore.
 I’ve been building and selling custom batches of diy kits for a couple years now.
 All great learning experiences funded out of pocket, usually returning a profit.

 Time around I’d like to try a crowdfunded approach.
 Doing a pre-order batch build costs me more in fees but would allow me to take advantage of price economies of scale without the risk of unsold inventory.
 And the exposure/feedback would help make this project a success.